-This policy applies to all full-time employees of Fulton County and shall exclude part-time employees, elected officials, judges and contractors.
+This policy shall exclude temporary, seasonal, part-time and fee employees, elected officials, judges and contractors.

 The County Manager, in consultation with the Chief Human Resources Officer and County Attorney, is authorized to establish and modify, as needed, a procedure for implementing this policy.